 Sharing Bed (co-sleeping) and hammock (jhoola) have been the most favored and proven choice for ages in India.
 The concept of baby sharing bed has been passed over generations to generations.
 It was also successful because it is believed that baby co-sleeping with a mother is healthy and good for the development for a baby.
-So other options are more like day-napping alternative for a baby, as in the nights babies usually sleep with their mommies.
+So other options are more like a day-napping alternative for a baby, as in the night babies usually sleep with their mommies.
 Baby co-sleeping is still practiced in India, but it is a very personal choice on how you want to develop a sleeping habit to your baby.

 A few advises parents not to share a bed with their baby because of the risk of suffocation, even though other experts consider co-sleeping to be beneficial in promoting breastfeeding and bonding.